Greycork // Sustainability Policy

 - Cone Communications, 2015

 At Greycork we knew our consumers cared about how their purchases impacted the world.
 Our main audience was millennial’s living in the largest U.S. cities, and the data showed that there was a strong correlation between social good and brand loyalty.
-The company thus far had committed to US manufacturing, quality materials, and products that last.
-Inherently, they were already sustainable, but there was no clear strategy guiding these practices other than the founders own personal mission and no clear policy to convey this to the consumer.
-We knew that the clearer our internal and external messaging could be the more good we would do for the planet, and would also increase our brand loyalty.
+The company was already sustainably focused, but there was no clear strategy guiding their practices other than the founders personal mission.
+We knew that the clearer our internal and external messaging, the more good we would do for the planet, and more we could increase our brand loyalty.

 An excerpt from the report: